 - Urinates outside the litter box

-When your cat suddenly pees outside the designated area, then there’s something wrong.
+When your cat suddenly pees in bed, which is outside the designated area, then there’s something wrong.
 You have to check if the litter box needs cleaning or something is irritating your pet.

 - Issues with feeding